esphome/esphome-docs/esphomeyaml/components/sensor/wifi_signal.rst

 .. warning::

-    Signal strength readings are only available when WiFi in in station mode.
+    Signal strength readings are only available when WiFi is in station mode.
 Readings are not valid if the device is acting as an access point without any station mode connection.

 See Also